 As for Qin Lin, who gets rather more screentime than Jiang Wen* (though she's probably more present vocally on phone calls, as she consents to continue to assist), he's also pretty good in his function, which is to look slightly goofy and awkward as he drags around an intense-looking foreigner who by definition can't fully participate in any of this, and it's as much through Qin as anything else that Riding Alone becomes very slightly a comedy, particularly as the pair attempt to navigate the bureaucratic hurdles of trying to film an opera singer in prison, and Qin constantly lugs around the opera's prop polearm to meetings with Communist officials, looking like he's going to behead somebody, though clearly his oddly-threatening appearance hasn't even occurred to him.

 It's not really a bureaucratic farce, though—it has whispers of that—but instead it's a movie about how gosh-darned nice rural Chinese are.
 Sometimes I think it's gently but actively mocking the stiltedness that culturally-mandated politeness can bring about, the Japanese version of it more than the Chinese, and whenever someone, usually Qin, does a bow at Takata, Takakura is visibly suspicious of the gesture.
-But the Chinese bend over backwards to help Takata once they come to fully understand the meaning of his quest.
+But the Chinese bend over forwards and backwards to help Takata once they come to fully understand the meaning of his quest.
 It's almost an advertisement for the Yunnan Tourism Board in this regard (and others: it has some pretty-ish landscape photography, albeit pretty mainly because the rock formations would still be pretty under any photographic treatment), but it's not quite, because Takata is resolutely never a tourist.
 One gets the impression he does not even "like" China in any particularly salient way (Takakura's final closeup is deeply, deeply ambiguous as regards how much he "likes" Nuo opera specifically), yet he does like the people he meets, and knows he owes them a great deal even if his very presence is a potentially-rude imposition of obligation on them.
 (And the emotional arc of the movie, in fact, is his coming to comprehend that.)
 The biggest reveal, though I again aver it's not a movie about reveals, and I believe it's useful for understanding why the film works, is that they did know Kenichi, and were almost entirely indifferent to him, even though he could speak Chinese.
 In a way, Takata's very out-of-placeness—the obviousness of it—draw his new friends to him.
 He's helpless, he's desperate, he's uncommonly insistent, and he will beg if he has to—the film's first hour's boldest stab at your heart is enormous in its very tininess, coming mediated via videotape as Takata pathetically asks administrators for help while hiding his uncontrollable weeping behind a flag-colored "thank you" banner he bought at a roadside stall (it is, I think, the only scene where he takes off his hat)—and the Chinese respond to his need with humanity and compassion because it's really hard not to.

 After all, the film is anchored, and anchored very hard, by the magnetic hurt of Takakura's performance.
 It's by default a quiet performance, and you get the distinct feeling that Takata would actually have fewer lines if he could be understood; it's a powerhouse of restraint and actorly minimalism.
 He somehow manages to be incredibly human despite no human personality beyond his mission, and somehow manages to be expressive despite having nearly just the one expression, speaking volumes with his wrinkles and with infinite yet infinitesimal variations on a pinched (even sour) thin-lipped frown and frequent sidelong glances at nothing.
 Zhang follows his actor with his own minimalism, and for all that Riding Alone rejects obvious artifice it remains controlled in its own way, with Takakura frequently blocked out of shots, and while this isn't a "color" movie like Hero or anything, when he's in them his conspicuously dark clothes almost render him negative space.
 Which he kind of is, even if he's also the film's protagonist and the reason (almost) everything in it happens.